Photo. Agata Kubis

 Ocalenie Foundation works for children and youth with refugee and migration experience.
 We are committed to ensuring a safe environment for them to learn, play and develop.
 Since 2018 we have been running a tutoring and scholarship program “Wiedza do Potęgi” (“Knowledge to the Max”), aimed at supporting education of foreign children and youth – primarily young people with learning difficulties and at risk of dropping out.
 For more than 10 years we have been running youth center in Łomża, and in reaction to Russian invasion on Ukraine, we created youth centres in Warsaw and Chelm.
 We offer psychological help for children and youth through our Help Center for Foreigners.

 Youth center in Łomża

-In addition to permanent activities, the Ocalenie Foundation also runs other projects to support children and youth: tutoring and extra classes in subjects causing most difficulties to students (Polish, maths, physics, chemistry), going to cinemas, theaters, museums and galleries, sports and integration activities, theater classes.
+In addition to permanent activities, the Ocalenie Foundation also runs other projects to support children and youth: tutoring and extra classes in subjects causing most difficulties to students (Polish, maths, physics, chemistry), going to cinemas, theatres, museums and galleries, sports and integration activities, theatre classes.

 In September (when the school year begins) children receive school kits, and in December – Christmas gifts.